 As your preemie progresses, you can get ready for the big day and the weeks that follow by:

-As soon as possible after the birth of your baby, call your insurance company and ask to have your baby added to your policy; many insurers require that you do this within a few days of the birth.
+As soon as possible after the birth of your baby, call your health insurance company and ask to have your baby added to your policy; many insurers require that you do this within a few days of the birth.

 Some insurers will provide home nursing visits for premature infants or even more extensive nursing care for infants with complex medical problems.
 Nursing providers and social service workers can help you determine what your insurance coverage will provide.